kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 ```

-This property will come into play later to conveniently obtain an `NSUserActivity` instance for an employee, and it set a few properties:
+This property will come into play later to conveniently obtain an `NSUserActivity` instance for an employee.
+It creates new `NSUserActivity` and sets a few properties:
-- `activityType`: The type of activity that this is.
+- `activityType`: The type of activity that this represents.
 You'll use this later to identify `NSUserActivity` instances that iOS provides to you.
-Reverse DNS is the format Apple suggests using.
+Apple suggests using reverse DNS formatted strings.
-- `title`: The name of the activity – this will also appear as the primary name in a search result.
+- `title`: The name of the activity — this will also appear as the primary name in a search result.
-- `userInfo`: A dictionary of values for you to populate how you wish.
-When the activity passes back to your app, like after the user taps a search result in Spotlight, you'll receive this dictionary back to assist you with presenting the right information to the user.
-You'll use it to open the app to a specific employee record.
+- `userInfo`: A dictionary of values for you to use however you wish.
+When the activity is passed to your app, such as when the user taps a search result in Spotlight, you'll receive this dictionary.
+You'll use it to store the unique employee ID, allowing you to display the correct record when the app starts.
 - `keywords`: A set of localized keywords that help the user find the record when searching.

-Now you have an `NSUserActivity` property to make employee records searchable when the user views them.
-Since you added these definitions in the EmployeeKit framework, you'll need to build the project to see them from the app target.
+Next up, you are going to use this new `userActivity` property to make employee records searchable when the user views them.
+Since you added these definitions in the EmployeeKit framework, you'll need to build the framework so that Xcode is aware they can be used from the Colleagues app.

 Press **Command-B** to build the project.

-[Author TODO: do we need a screencap here?
-No room?]

 Open **EmployeeViewController.swift** and add the following to the bottom of `viewDidLoad()`: